JustBeYou/ctfs/google2018quals/re-android.md

 * Shashlik
 * ARC Welder on Google Chrome

-Some of them could be true pain to configure on some systems.
+Some of them could be real struggle to configure on some systems.
 In my case I have a Genymotion Emulator configured and an Android phone.

 NOTE: On most devices/emulators we will need to sign the APK in order to install it.
 We can use ZipSigner from Google Play or generate manually a key and sign with something like jarsigner or apktool.

 ![Pretty game](1.png)

 So, we have a Tic-Tac-Toe game and we need to win it 1 million times.
 If you are a pro player I think you could give it a try, but let's have a different approach here.
-Probably there is some counter for won games, we could modify the app to increase it by a big number and win in only one round.
+Probably there is some counter for the won games, we could modify the app to increase it by a big number and win in only one round.

 Hoping that there are no obfuscation techniques or anything like that, let's try to get the source code using a great online Java decompiler I like to use: http://www.javadecompilers.com/apk .
 After exploring a little bit, we see that the interesting things for us are in  `app/com/google/ctf/shallweplayagame/`:
 ```bash